marksamman/pylinkshortener/README.md

 pylinkshortener
 ===============

-Link shortener written in Python using Flask, PostgreSQL and SQLAlchemy
+Link shortener written in Python using Flask, PostgreSQL, SQLAlchemy and WebSocket (using asyncio). pylinkshortener requires Python 3.4 or newer.

 ### Setup
 #### Installation